Coincident SZ and $\gamma$-ray signals from cluster virial shocks

-can be computed from Eq.~(\ref{eq:Likelihood}).
-Here, subscript '$-$' (subscript '$+$') refers to the likelihood without (with) the modelled signal, maximised over any free parameters.
+can then be computed.
+Here, subscript '$-$' (subscript '$+$') refers to the likelihood without (with) the modelled signal, maximized over any free parameters.
 Confidence levels are computed by assuming that $\myTS$ has a $\chi_\mathsf{n}^2$ distribution, where $\mathsf{n}=\mathsf{n}(+)-\mathsf{n}(-)$ is the number of free parameters added by modeling the signal \citep{Wilks1938}.